This is the first in a 4-part blog series on the topic of DevOps, Agile, and hybrid cloud.

 As an IT discipline, DevOps brings order to an otherwise chaotic and complex world of application/service development, testing, deployment, scaling, and monitoring.
 By minimizing friction between independent teams, DevOps enables a unified approach to enterprise software development and delivery that reflects the needs of the entire application lifecycle.
 DevOps strives for more collaborative, productive relationships between development and operations teams, with faster development cycles and reduced production risks.
 DevOps also helps teams receive real-time feedback.

 DevOps carries many advantages over traditional development processes, including fewer bugs, faster fixes, and increased visibility.
 However, it also presents new challenges.
 A significant reorganization of personnel is required, and DevOps demands a greater degree of interdepartmental coordination.

 Incorporating Agile Development

-The Agile development model enables the enterprise to produce higher-qualify software that is more in tune with user needs and offers swifter release cycles.
+The Agile development model enables the enterprise to produce higher quality software that is more in tune with user needs and offers more swift release cycles.
 However, enterprise IT environments are rarely optimized to leverage the software acceleration and innovation advantages of Agile release cycles.
 Not only are traditional development environments slow to provision, they are difficult to change once created.